pragyakatyayan/Tweets_Dataset_for_Sarcasm_detection_in_Hindi/README.md

 The dataset has tweets for the duration 01-01-2012 to 23-06-2020.

 Method #1: Run the `scrap_tweets_in_Hindi-v1.py` file via IDLE or Jupyter Notebook to re-scrap tweets from twitter.
 Method #2: Just download the Jupyter Notebook and run all the cells!

+P.S.
+If you are around, I won't mind if you star the repository!
+Thanks ;-)